Watch this brief video for a great overview of what a chapter is and what the benefits are.

 Contact your IMBA Regional Director or Sallie Hoefer at 303-545-9011 extension 117 or sallie [dot] hoefer [at] imba [dot] com.

-IMBA's chapter development program is supported in large part by a generous grant from the SRAM Cycling Fund.
+IMBA's chapter development program has been supported in part by a grant from the SRAM Cycling Fund.